 Blogs are analogous to a website journal and generally consist of a log of entries displayed in chronologic order.
 Entries might include commentary, information about events, graphics, or videos posted by an individual or group.
-Blogs have become relatively popular and may be attractive to many partly because they require little technical expertise, are inexpensive, allow users to archive and refer back to previous entries, and facilitate connections with others, who may read and comment on entries [13].
-Approximately 500 million blogs existed in 2019, and an average of 120,000 blog entries were generated each day [102].
+Globally, it is estimated that there are more than 600 million blogs, and in the United States, there are an estimated 32.7 million bloggers [102].

 There are many free services to develop and search for blogs, including Blogger, Google, Tumblr, Word-Press, Wix, Weebly, Blogspot, SquareSpace, and LiveJournal [77].
 Microblogging is similar to blogging, but with a limit on the number of characters that may be used.
 Twitter, for example, is limited to 140 characters [5].
 According to Nielsen, women are more likely than men to blog, and one in three bloggers is a mother [10].
-As of 2015, the top three blogging sites are Blogger, WordPress, and Tumblr [10].
+The largest blogging platforms for 2024 were Wordpress, Wix, and Weebly [116].